areekaras/areekaras.github.io/draft/4_2025-06-14-the-high-stakes-bet-the-course-that-cost-4-months-salary.md

 Sometimes, the most logical career move is the one that appears most illogical on paper.
 It's a lesson in valuing deep, foundational knowledge over fleeting skills—an investment that continues to compound.

-*(As a note of gratitude, you can find the program that changed my trajectory at [Essential Developer](https://www.essentialdeveloper.com/) and see a video testimonial I gave for them [here on YouTube](https://www.youtube.com/watch?v=your-testimonial-video-id).)*
+*(As a note of gratitude, you can find the program that changed my trajectory at [Essential Developer](https://www.essentialdeveloper.com/) and see a video testimonial I gave for them [here on their site](https://iosacademy.essentialdeveloper.com/p/ios-lead-essentials/testimonials/shibili-areekara/).)*

 {% include newsletter_form.html %}